ConThoBanSung/emtions-detect-throung-text/README.md

 2. Download the dataset:
    - Ensure you have the Twitter dataset file named `training.1600000.processed.noemoticon.csv` placed in the project directory.
+   - WARNING : CONTACT TO GET THE DATASET ( nhhkha.91tn@gmail.com )

 ## Usage